atticusrussell/Resume/README.md

 sudo pacman -S texlive-core texlive-fontsextra
 ```

 I personally use [Vimtex](https://github.com/lervag/vimtex) which uses Latexmk for compilation.
 In order to use latexmk, you must pass in the `--xelatex` option.
-Otherwise, you can compile with just `xelatex SethGower.tex`.
+Otherwise, you can compile with just `xelatex FirstLast.tex`.